alexadmin/it_overview/README.md

 # Hardware
 - do not use exotic hardware, especially network, it is not code, it's impossible to debug hardware blackbox.
 It will be difficult find tech info.

+# Misc
+- in enterprice do not send user credentials directly to users, users should request it from helpdesk, otherwise you will be DDOSed.

 # External sources + recomended books

 1) Continuous Delivery Reliable Software Releases through Build, Test, and Deployment Automation by Jez Humble, David Farley.
 2010